LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Conclusion

 \section{Conclusion}

 This paper introduces an efficient and accurate post-training quantization method LRQ-DiT for DiT models.
 LRQ-DiT identifies two key issues in model quantization and proposes corresponding solutions to address them.
-Specifically, TLQ utilizes twin-log quantization to allocate more quantization intervals to dense regions in weights, thereby reducing quantization errors and achieving precise quantization.
-Then, ARS identifies mild and salient outliers in activations through the metric and suppresses the influence of different types of outliers using an adaptive rotation scheme.
-We conduct quantization experiments with different bit settings on PixArt and FLUX models, and then validate the performance of text-to-image generation tasks on the COCO, MJHQ, and sDCI datasets.
-The experimental results demonstrate that LRQ-DiT not only enables the model to achieve satisfactory performance under 3-bit weight quantization but also enhances the model's performance under other quantization settings, thereby exhibiting significant advantages.
+Specifically, Twin-Log Quantization~(TLQ) utilizes log-based quantizer to allocate more quantization intervals to dense regions in weights, thereby reducing quantization errors and achieving precise quantization.
+Then, Adaptive Rotation Scheme~(ARS) identifies mild and salient outliers in activations through the metric and suppresses the influence of different types of outliers using different rotation transformation.
+We conduct detailed experiments with various bit settings on PixArt and FLUX, and then validate the performance of text-to-image generation tasks on the COCO, MJHQ, and sDCI datasets.
+Besides, we also validate the performance of text-to-video generation on different prompt sets using the OpenSORA.
+The experimental results demonstrate that LRQ-DiT further improves the performance of the quantized models on different bit settings and prompt sets, especially in low-bit scenarios.